robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.4.7 =
+* Fixed an issue with the redirect after registration autologin and string translations
+* Changes to Addons page to meet wp directory requirements
+* Fixed a bug with forms on static front pages and the username field

 = 2.4.6 =
 * CSS modifications to accomodate dark/black themes
 * Small changes for E-mail Confirmation and Paid Member Subscriptions compatibility